dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 forces and momentums exert on the water as a fluid-dynamical system correspond to the male aspects.

-- TODO: stress this as waves of sociocultural or sociopolitical influence

 > In rip currents, notice how it is the shape of the seafloor that
 > *captures and channels* the collective momentum of water.